How I Built an Open-Source Stream Production System

 npm run build -- --base=/${REPO_NAME}/

-# 6. Check Pages config - skip deploy (not fail) if not set up yet
+# 6. Check whether GitHub Pages is configured - skip deploy (not fail) if not

 - name: Check GitHub Pages configuration